Eurydia/cleanpedia-production/src/site/notes/Functions/Function Implementation Selection.md

 > Implementations are tried in descending order.
 > The first implementation, whose parameters match with every argument, is selected.

-Jump to [[Functions/Function Implementation Selection#Demonstration Function Implementation Selection Procedure\|#Demonstration Function Implementation Selection Procedure]] to see the steps in action.
+Jump to [[Functions/Function Implementation Selection#Function Implementation Selection\|#Function Implementation Selection#Demonstration Function Implementation Selection Procedure]] to see the steps in action.

 > [!warning]
 > When no function implementation can be selected, the function call results in a run-time error